fabu153/StudentInformationSystem_Web/README.md

 ## Overview

-The **Student Information System (SIS)** is built on ASP.NET Web Forms with Entity Framework Code First, deployed on Azure App Service, and uses Supabase PostgreSQL for data storage.
+The **Student Information System (SIS)** is built on ASP.NET Web Forms with Entity Framework Code First, deployed on SmarterASP.net Service, and uses Supabase PostgreSQL for data storage.
 The system handles student registration, login, course enrollment, and administration of student records.

 ---